New mechanism and exact theory of superconductivity from strong repulsive interaction: Results

 The BCS-BEC crossover of the two-dimension Fermi gas can be achieved by tuning either carrier density or the interaction strength $g_0$, which is controlled by $V/\Delta$ in our model.
 We plot in Fig.~\ref{fig:CriticalTemperature} the critical temperature $T_c$ as a function of doping concentration $\delta$ and $V/\Delta$.
 At very low doping where $E_F < \varepsilon_b$, the system lies in the BEC regime and $T_c$ increases rapidly with $\delta$.
 At some critical concentration, the system undergoes the BEC-BCS crossover and finally follows Eq.~\eqref{eq:BCSCriticalTemp}.

-From the expression of $g_0$ (Eq.~\eqref{eq:ContBinding}), we infer the critical temperature as a function of $V/\Delta$.
 It is worth emphasizing that our exact BCS formula Eq.~\eqref{eq:BCSCriticalTemp} applies provided that the dimensionless coupling constant $g_0$ is small, even when the bare repulsion $V$ far exceeds the bandwidth $W$.
 This is because doped fermions at the conduction band bottom $\pm K$ reside entirely on $B$ sublattice, and therefore avoid the direct nearest-neighbor repulsion $V$.
 In the weak-coupling regime $V\ll \Delta$, the attraction $g_0 \propto (V/\Delta)^2$ between low-energy carriers is induced by virtual interband particle-hole pairs or excitons, and leads to exponentially small $T_c$.
 Most importantly however, our expression of $g_0$ is nonperturbative in $V$ and remains exact at $V \sim \Delta \gg W$, where strong-coupling superconductivity and maximum $T_c$ are attained.
 For instance, at doping $\delta=0.1$, $T_c$ reaches $0.1E_F \simeq 0.032 t^2/\Delta$ around $V=0.43 \Delta$, which is about $0.5\%$ of the quasiparticle bandwidth $W=9t_f \simeq 6.3 t^2/\Delta$.
-More generally, Eq.~\eqref{eq:BCSCriticalTemp} can safely be applied for $V< 0.7 \Delta$, since $\exp(1/g_0) > 10$ and $\varepsilon_b \lesssim E_F/2$~\cite{bertaina2011bcs}.